Exploring the $\beta$ symmetry of supergravity: Conclusions

 \section{Conclusions}

 In this paper we derived the $\beta$ symmetry transformation rules of the supergravity fields to first order in $\alpha'$ from the frame-like formulation of DFT.
 The fact that DFT implies $\beta$ symmetry, in turn means that this symmetry is a necessary condition for DFT uplifts of supergravity interactions.
 It is not sufficient because $\beta$ symmetry in supergravity requires isometries, whereas in DFT it is realized through the introduction of dual derivatives.
 The road from supergravity to DFT would require relaxing the assumption of isometries, namely the condition $\beta^{\mu \nu} \partial_\nu \dots = 0$, and extending supergravity with interactions containing dual derivatives, to compensate the failure.
-This observation might become important when assessing the possibility of finding a DFT formulation for the quartic Riemann terms in maximal supergravity.
-Actually, at the moment, the uplift of the ${\cal O}(\alpha'^3)$ interactions of type II strings to the frame-like version of DFT, faces an obstruction that was stated in \cite{hw}.
-It would then be interesting to understand how $\beta$ symmetry works for these couplings.
+This observation might become important when assessing the possibility of finding a DFT formulation for the quartic Riemann terms in maximal supergravity, which currently faces an obstruction, at least in the standard frame-like formulation \cite{hw}.
+Actually, the duality structure of the ${\cal O}(\alpha'^3)$ interactions of type II strings \cite{garou} is not well understood yet.
+Recent progress in this direction was achieved in \cite{wulff}, where these couplings were fixed at fifth order in fields using $O(d,d)$ symmetry.
+It would then be interesting to study the $\beta$ symmetry of these higher-derivative terms.

 Having derived the $\beta$ transformations systematically from DFT, we then moved to more conventional supergravity schemes.
 We first showed that the field redefinitions that connect DFT with the generalized Bergshoeff-de Roo scheme of supergravity, allowed us to recover and confirm all the results in \cite{bmn}.
 Additionally, we performed further redefinitions to reach the Metsaev-Tseytlin scheme.
 For completion, we showed through explicit computations in this scheme that the MT Lagrangian is exactly $\beta$ invariant for the bosonic and heterotic strings to order $\alpha'$, and that the transformations close off-shell, as expected.